AparajeetaG/neuromatch-python-week-participant-experience-survey-analysis/README.md

 ### Analytical logic
 The workflow began with structured survey review and variable summarization.
 Open-ended responses were then reviewed and coded into thematic categories that reflected participant needs, sentiments, barriers, and improvement suggestions.
 These coded categories were aggregated into counts, proportions, and planning-relevant evidence summaries.
 The final stage focused on visual communication, using both static and interactive outputs to make the findings easier to interpret in a stakeholder setting.

 This approach is especially useful for program evaluation contexts where participant experience cannot be understood through numeric survey items alone.
-The analysis therefore prioritizes not just statistical description, but the translation of learner voice into evidence that is measurable, interpretable, and actionable.
+The analysis prioritizes not just statistical description, but the translation of learner voice into evidence that is measurable, interpretable, and actionable.

 ---